rich-murphey/gnu-graphics/README.md

 ## Gnu Graphics

-GNU Graphics are command line utilities that produce graphs of 2D data.
+GNU Graphics is a set of command line utilities that produce line and scatter charts for certain printers, displays and desktop publishing software.

     cat data | graph | plot | lpr